1fifoto/pct-search-2015/README.md

 This repository contains the following related sub-projects
 1. A simple Python script that returns the closest Pacific Crest Trail mile marker to a supplied latitude and longitude coordinate.
+2. A simple PHP web-site that takes a supplied latitude and longitude coordinate and presents the closest Pacific Crest Trail mile marker.

 pct-search.py
 =============